RosesHaveThorns/RosesHaveThorns/README.md

 # 👋 Hi, I’m Rose Awen Brindle [@RosesHaveThorns]

-Im currently studying Space Science and Robotics and supporting the Fish Robotics Research Group as a Research Assistant at Aberystwyth University!
+Im currently studying Space Science and Robotics and supporting manufacturing with data analysis at AberInstruments!
 I mostly work with C, Java and Python, plus a bit of HTML/CSS/PHP/JS/Django when I feel up to doing some web dev.
 Oh and I'm a space nerd too!

 # ℹ️ Find Out More

 For more info about me, my projects and my experience, checkout my website: https://www.rose-brindle.dev/

-# 📫 Contact Me

-Personal Email: contactme@rose-brindle.dev

 # 🚧 Current Projects